Fonteferrea

-Fonteferrea is a genus of araneoid spiders that contains only one species, Fonteferrea minutissima.
+Fonteferrea is a genus of araneoid spider that contains one species, Fonteferrea minutissima.
 It is the sole member of the family Fonteferreidae.

-The family is only known from one male specimen, which was found in the Algarve in southern Portugal by Jörg Wunderlich in 2023.
+The family is only known from one male specimen found in the Algarve in southern Portugal, which was described in 2023 by Jörg Wunderlich.
 The generic name references the locality where the holotype was collected, Fonte Ferrea, in the Faro District.